Cogosense/LicensedContractorDemo/README.md

 to __"@_id"__, This is mongodb specific and really should be a attribute of the data being described.

-5. Deleting a __Publisher__ does not cleanup any AttributeSers owned by the Publisher.
+5. Deleting a __Publisher__ does not cleanup any AttributeSets owned by the Publisher.
 They are eft dangling with no owner.
+(In fact deleting records in general has not been rigorously exercised).

 6. A data source may require authentication to access its endpoint.
 Currently there is no mechanism to specify the auth tokens.
 This could be down directly in the attribute set.
 Special thought may have to